cloudflare/cloudflare-docs/content/images/faq.md

 ### Can Cloudflare Images use the HEIC (HEIF) format?

-No, we have no plans to support HEIC.
-It's based on a patent-encumbered codec, and it's not supported in any browser.
-We can serve images in the AVIF format, which is a version of HEIF with a newer, royalty-free AV1 codec.
+No. Cloudflare has no plans to support HEIC.
+This format is based on a patent-encumbered codec, and it is not supported in any browser.
+Cloudflare can serve images in the AVIF format, which is a version of HEIF with a newer, royalty-free AV1 codec.

 ---